Swedish regulations on usage of two-component epoxy in relining

 Epoxy-based materials which are used when renovating tap water pipes may contain and emit bisphenol A (BPA).
 In this context, tap water pipes refer to pipes intended for drinking water and hot water for consumption.

-If there are special reasons, the Swedish Chemicals Agency may grant an exemption from the ban.
+If there are special reasons, the Swedish Chemicals Agency may grant a dispensation from the ban.
 The application fee is 15.000 SEK.
-You must submit a written application and provide sufficient reasons for an exemption.
-We may only grant exemptions for individual cases.
+You must submit a written application and provide sufficient reasons for a dispensation.
+We may only grant dispensations in individual cases.